UMainedynamics/SeidarT_Legacy/README.md

     bash install.sh
     ~~~

-    The script will use Anaconda to download the rest of the requirements for SeidarT and install them in a conda environment called **SeidarT**.
+    This script will first check if Anaconda or Miniconda already exists on your system.
+It will download and install Miniconda if necessary.
+It will also add conda to your `$PATH`, which is to say that it will tell your computer where to look to use the conda software.
+Then, it will use conda to create a SeidarT environment and install the rest of the requirements into that environment.
+Finally, it will compile the Fortran code in this repository.

-4. Activate the SeidarT environment:
+4. Activate the SeidarT environment (you will have to do this whenever you want to use SeidarT)

     ~~~
     conda activate SeidarT
     ~~~

-    *Note: you may have to open a new Terminal window for your system to recognize `conda` as a valid command*
+    *Note: you may have to open a new Terminal window for your system to recognize `conda` as a valid command.*

 5. You should now be ready to run SeidarT scripts!